 In these situations, close contact includes:

 - Having been within 6 feet of someone diagnosed with COVID-19 for a period of at least 15 minutes in any environment, regardless of the use of face coverings or masks; or,

-- All WVU community members are required to report if they test positive for COVID-19 or are self-quarantining due to suspected or known exposure to COVID-19.
-Students should notify the WVU CARE Team, and employees should notify WVU Medical Management.
+- All WVU community members are required to report if they are quarantining due to suspected or known exposure to COVID-19.

-- Individuals who meet the criteria for close contacts may be released from quarantine if they have no symptoms for a 14-day period or if they have no symptoms for a period of 7 days and receive a negative test result from COVID-19 testing.
-Employees and students should follow the procedures on our coronavirus website for assistance in seeking testing.
+- Individuals who meet the criteria for close contacts may be released from quarantine if they have no symptoms for a 14-day period.

 - Supervisors and WVU Medical Management will work with employees on procedures for quarantine and return to work guidance.

 Student and Employee Accommodations